Just a little something about me.

 what's new?

-How to Read Portraits (The Metropolitan Museum of Art, 2024) is available now for pre-order!
+How to Read Portraits (The Metropolitan Museum of Art, 2024) is available now!

 This latest volume in The Met’s acclaimed How to Read series explores the meaning of portraiture across time and cultures-from mummy portraits to realism to abstraction.